 UBC FLEX Activity

-The BC Emergency Medicine Network (EM Network) provides up-to-date and relevant clinical information to emergency care providers and citizens across BC.
+Emergency Care BC (ECBC) provides up-to-date and relevant clinical information to emergency care providers and citizens across B.C.
 Our ultimate goal is to improve patient care provincially.

 If you’re a UBC faculty member interested in being a FLEX Emergency Medicine Preceptor to a FLEX Student, click here.

-+ Physician members and medical experts author “Point-of-care Emergency Clinical Summaries” (or PECS), accessible from our Clinical Summaries section.
++ Physician members and medical experts author point-of-care emergency clinical summaries, accessible from our Clinical Summaries section.

-+ PECS cover core clinical topics that physicians can easily access while on shift.
++ Clinical summaries cover core clinical topics that physicians can easily access while on shift.

-+ PECS are intended to quickly review a topic or skill, and not be an in-depth review.
++ Clinical summaries are intended for quickly reviewing a topic or skill, not as an in-depth review.

 + Research evidence-based best practices on various medical topics.